The most exciting part of my position at

 my research program evaluates neurocognitive and psychiatric functioning among

 characteristics, such as cognitive functions, psychiatric conditions, and

-treatment strategies.
+health behaviors, interact with treatment processes.
 My goal is to help our field to improve treatment

 outcomes through more informed assessment practices and better recognition of

 critical mechanisms of treatment and recovery.
+I also collaborate with the Jesse Brown VA Medical Center on a project exploring neuropsychological functioning, neuroimaging, PTSD, and substance use among OEF/OIF/OND veterans.
 I believe that a commitment to

 ongoing scholarship is critical in order to promote evidence-based treatment